vsham31/random_code/README.md

 # random_programming
-These are the recent random codes written by me for archive purposes and future use.
+These are the recent random codes written by me for archive and future use.